fimshagal/Sieve/readme.md

 # Sieve

 ## What is it
-It is module to pre-handle errors before sending it to Sentry or other service to reduce spends and economy businesses resources
+It is module to pre-handle errors before sending it to Sentry or other service to reduce spends and save businesses resources

 ## How to use